tech-med/medlearnity.com/src/content/blog/usmle-step-1-study-schedule/index.md

 ---

-title: "What You Should Know About Creating A USMLE Step 1 Study Schedule"
+title: 'What You Should Know About Creating A USMLE Step 1 Study Schedule'
 pubDate: 2020-04-12
 categories:
-  - "study-schedule"
+  - 'study-schedule'
-  - "usmle"
+  - 'usmle'
-  - "usmle-step-1"
+  - 'usmle-step-1'
-description: "It is not unusual for children to dream about becoming doctors one day.
+description: 'It is not unusual for children to dream about becoming doctors one day.
 In fact, you were probably a dreamer too, once upon a time.
-You most likely arrived"
+You most likely arrived'
 ---

 It is not unusual for children to dream about becoming doctors one day.
 In fact, you were probably a dreamer too, once upon a time.
 You most likely arrived on career day wearing a lab coat and stethoscope on your neck.
 And of course, the look wouldn’t be complete without a humongous toy injection in one hand.
 Becoming a doctor is a noble profession, even as children we already know that.